What is the mother wound?

 - Toxic masculinity

-We each carry these wounds to the extent we’ve been impacted by ancestral, generational, and current-life traumas.
+We each carry these wounds to the extent that ancestral, generational, and current-life traumas impact us.